berkayguzel06/Investment-Tracker-App/README.md

 # 💰 Investment Tracker App

-A modern and user friendly investment portfolio tracking application.
+An investment portfolio tracking application.
 Developed using Electron and React technologies.

 ## 🚀 Features